 Days Inn by Wyndham Wall

-Have you visited Badlands?
+Have you visited the Badlands?
 What are your favorite things to do in Badlands National Park?
 If you’ve enjoyed this post, please leave a comment or share using the social media buttons below.
 Planning a national parks road trip?
 Continue to my post, “The Top 10 Attractions in Yellowstone National Park”.

 I didn’t realize that this is one of the less visited US National parks.
 I keep seeing amaaazing posts like this about it, so I sort of assumed it would be really crowded.
 I would looove to hike and explore those crazy rock formations and see all the wildlife.
 Prairie dogs may sometimes have the plague, but they are flipping cuties!